Passwords with images: Can they keep us safe?

 The techniques used by SemanticLock are based on standards.
 Users drag their finger over images trying to describe the concept they have created as a password.

-Passwords based on such templates are faster than PINs, but are vulnerable to smear attacks, where the fingerprint on the screen reveals the images.
-So the images can be changed in order to require different movements to tell the same story.
+Authentication with based on such standards is faster than PIN codes, but is vulnerable to smudge, where the fingerprint on the screen reveals the images.
+So the images can change order to require different movements to "tell" the same story.

 Test results